 In 1984, Rogge was in Tampa for a visit and spent a weekend at a cabin with two other men and an 11-year-old boy.
 One of the men was a convicted child molester.
 All three men were associated with an organization formed to search for missing children, a newspaper reported.

 A police report alleges that the men walked around all weekend naked and masturbated in front of the child.
 In connection with this investigation, Fr.
 Rogge pleaded no contest to a lewdness charge in 1985 and was placed on probation again.
 He reportedly was required to go to a Catholic treatment facility in New Mexico.
 For both convictions, his criminal record was wiped clean of the child molestation charges upon completing probation, and after both convictions, he was allowed to continue working as a priest.

 Since then, numerous survivors have come forward alleging child sexual abuse by Fr.
 Rogge, with the earliest allegation in 1963.
 In 2002, a team of journalists exposed Fr.
 Rogge’s sexually abusive past that resulted in him being sent to a Jesuit retirement community in New Orleans.

 Rogge is named on the Jesuits’ December 2018 list of priests with credible allegations of sexual abuse of a child.
-He also was on the list released by the Archdiocese of Mobile in 2018 and on the Diocese of St. Petersburg’s 2016 List of Clergy Credibly Accused of Sexual Abuse of a Minor.
+He also was on the list released by the Archdiocese of Mobile in 2018.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of St. Petersburg in Florida.
 If you need a lawyer because you were sexually abused by a priest in Florida, contact our office today.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Florida and nationwide.
 We can help.